 We need better, meatier, answers for them than, “You are enough!”

-A pastor’s wife recently told me a young woman wasn’t going to come to her church anymore–she felt too fat to be there.
-Another pastor’s wife told me she knew many women who struggled with feeling like they didn’t have the wardrobe to dress cute enough to be a part of their congregation.
-Both of these pastor’s wives also told me that they didn’t see the women in the congregation as especially stylish, thin, or model-like.
+A pastor’s wife recently told me a young woman wasn’t going to come to her church anymore.
+She felt too fat to be there.
+Another pastor’s wife told me she knew many women who felt like they didn’t have the wardrobe to dress cute enough to be a part of their congregation.
+Both of these pastors’ wives also told me that they didn’t see the women in the congregation as especially stylish, thin, or model-like.

-If you’ve subscribed to this blog, then you, my friend, are on the road to body image freedom.
+If you’re connected to this blog and podcast, then you, my friend, are on the road to body image freedom.
 This means you may also be God’s chosen ambassador to reach out to the women in your church to help them find a way out of this issue.

 Do you know what you’ll say?